DellGEOS/HybridJumpstart/modules/module_2/2_Deploy_AzSHCI.md

 ![Add Servers in Server Manager](/modules/module_0/media/server_manager_add_servers.png "Add Servers in Server Manager")

-13. In the **Add Servers** window, click **Find Now**, and you'll see all the domain-joined machines in the current workshop deployment.
+13. In the **Add Servers** window, click **Find Now**, and you'll see all the domain-joined machines in the current jumpstart deployment.
 Select all the servers in the list, then click the **right arrow** to add them to the management view on this Domain Controller machine, then click **OK**.
 14. In **Server Manager**, under **All Servers**, you should now see all the servers in the domain listed, and available for management from this interface.

 Step 2 - Installing Windows Admin Center
 --------
 With the infrastructure deployed, the final step of this section is to install **Windows Admin Center**.
 If you're not familiar, Windows Admin Center is a locally-deployed, browser-based management toolset that lets you manage your Windows Servers with no Azure or cloud dependency.
 Windows Admin Center gives you full control over all aspects of your server infrastructure and is particularly useful for managing servers on private networks that are not connected to the Internet.
-It's also extremely useful in deploying and configuring Azure Stack HCI, and a number of other hybrid technologies, which you'll explore in this workshop.
+It's also extremely useful in deploying and configuring Azure Stack HCI, and a number of other hybrid technologies, which you'll explore in this jumpstart.

-In this section, you'll be installing Windows Admin Center onto the **HybridWorkshop-WACGW** virtual machine.
+In this section, you'll be installing Windows Admin Center onto the **HybridJumpstart-WACGW** virtual machine.
 If you recall, this virtual machine was deployed with the headless **Server Core** deployment of Windows Server 2022, and as a result, you'll install Windows Admin Center remotely onto the machine, from the Domain Controller.

-1. If you're not already logged in, log into the **HybridWorkshop-DC** virtual machine, in the same way you did [earlier](#step-1---lab-infrastructure-deployment).
+1. If you're not already logged in, log into the **HybridJumpstart-DC** virtual machine, in the same way you did [earlier](#step-1---lab-infrastructure-deployment).
 2. Once logged in, from the **Start Menu**, right-click **PowerShell**, select **More**, and then **Run as Administrator**

 ![Run PowerShell as Admin](/modules/module_0/media/powershell_as_admin.png "Run PowerShell as Admin")

-3. To simplify deployment of Windows Admin Center remotely onto the **HybridWorkshop-WACGW** machine, copy and paste the following PowerShell code, into your elevated PowerShell console.
+3. To simplify deployment of Windows Admin Center remotely onto the **HybridJumpstart-WACGW** machine, copy and paste the following PowerShell code, into your elevated PowerShell console.
 This process should only take a few moments.

 ```powershell
 # Define the target machine name to install Windows Admin Center